bbolislis/netcorp-network/README.md

 ```bash
 docker-compose down
 ```
-5. If you plan to run a pfSense VM, use VirtualBox and allocate no more than 2GB RAM and 1 CPU for the VM.
+5. If you plan to run a pfSense VM, allocate a minimum of 2GB RAM and 1 CPU for better performance.

 ---